New Mexico State Road 45

-New Mexico State Road 45 (NM 45) is a 22.918 mi State Highway in the US state of New Mexico that runs parallel to the Rio Grande from the Pueblo of Isleta, through Albuquerque, and to the Southern boundary of Rio Rancho.
+New Mexico State Road 45 (NM 45) is a 22.918 mi State Highway in the US state of New Mexico that runs parallel to the Rio Grande from the Pueblo of Isleta, through Albuquerque, and to the southern boundary of Rio Rancho.

 Route description

-Throughout most of Albuquerque, NM 45 is called Coors Boulevard.
-Coors Boulevard serves as a major expressway in Albuquerque as it allows access to Interstate 40 (I-40), and other major highways in the city such as NM 423 (Paseo Del Norte), NM 528 (Alameda Boulevard), and NM 500 (Rio Bravo Boulevard/Sen. Dennis Chaves Boulevard).
-NM 45 merges with NM 528 near Rio Rancho, New Mexico at Pat D'Arco Highway.
-Coors Bypass NW is a segment of NM 45 which runs north from Coors Road to Pat D'Arco Highway.
+NM 45 begins at a junction with NM 314 in the Isleta Village.
+NM 45 runs north, passing under Interstate 25 and leaving the Isleta Pueblo and entering Albuquerque.
+Throughout the city, NM 45 is signed as Coors Boulevard, a major north-south expressway on Albuquerque's westside.
+NM 45 runs along the westside of the South Valley before meeting NM 500 at Rio Bravo Boulevard/Sen. Dennis Chaves Boulevard.
+NM 45 then continues northwest before meeting Central Avenue.
+The road continues soon junctions Interstate 40 and continues north before turning northeast to follow the Rio Grande.
+NM 45 soon meets NM 423 before turning northwest around the Cottonwood Mall, now signed as the Coors Bypass.
+NM 45 also serves as the southern terminus of NM 448.
+NM 45 terminates just south of Rio Rancho as it merges into NM 528.

 History

 Until 2012, the northernmost portion of this route traversed Old Coors Road between Coors Boulevard and Central Avenue (Historic U.S. Route 66).
 NM 45 has since been realigned to Coors Boulevard and Coors By-Pass and extended north of Central Avenue, replacing the portion of NM 448 between St. Joseph's Drive and Coors By-Pass, and turning over Old Coors Road to local control to be realigned with Yucca Drive.